 If you are interested in mutually exchanging your home with another tenant, we can help you.
 Cairn tenants can swap houses with another Cairn tenant or a tenant from a different landlord.
 You must receive written permission from us before you are able to exchange your home.
-You can find out more information in our Exchanging Your Home leaflet or by contacting us.
+You can find out more information in our Mutual Exchange leaflet or by contacting us.
+Once you have found someone you want to swap with, you can fill in this application form.
+You should fill in this form if you live in the Highland area.

 All tenants have the right to carry out certain improvements and alterations to their homes.
 You must ask for permission before work is carried out.
 We will not refuse permission unreasonably.

-If you would like to make an improvement to your home, you must fill in an application form which you can get by contacting your local office.
+If you would like to make an improvement to your home, you must fill in an application form.
 We may come and inspect your home before we give you permission to carry out the work.
 Once the work is complete, you must tell us.
 We may ask to inspect the work to make sure it meets our standards.

 Under the Housing (Scotland) Act 2001 you may be able to receive compensation from us for certain improvements you have made to your home.
 For you to qualify for this, we must have approved the improvement to your home and your tenancy must have ended.